jakeleyhr/GetVISTA/README.md

 6152 6167 UTR
 6762 7454 UTR
 ```
-This option can be turned off by including the **-nocut** flag, such that cut off parts of the gene are still included in the annotation file, with negative coordinates or coordinates that extend beyond the end the sequence:
+This option can be turned off by including the **-nocut** flag, such that cut-off parts of the gene are still included in the annotation file, with negative coordinates or coordinates that extend beyond the end the sequence:
 ```
-$ python envistacoords.py -s mouse -r 5:30824621-30832074 -autoname -nocut
+$ python envistacoords.py -s mouse -c 5:30824621-30832074 -autoname -nocut
 ```
 ```
 > -499 7554 Cenpa-205